 We answered these questions in our article, 6 ‘Secret’ Google Search Tricks for Genealogy, and the methods explained in that article are still the most effective way to make use of Google for research.
 But there is one trick that few family historians are using that makes applying these advanced methods extremely simple.

-We’re talking about Advanced Search – and switching over to it will change the way you use Google forever.
+We’re talking about Google Advanced Search – and switching over to it will change the way you use Google forever.
 Many people are unaware that Google even provides an advanced search form, one that goes well beyond what the standard search box is designed for.

 This advanced search will allow you to use most of the tricks we mention in our Google search tricks for genealogy article, without having to remember the search operators.